-OmniMind is a very affordable nootropic stack that was developed to help you achieve better focus, memory, and motivation.
+OmniMind (now MindScopic Clear Focus) is an affordable nootropic stack that was developed to help you achieve better focus, memory, and motivation.
+But does it work?

-It contains 11 ingredients: A few nootropics, a very high dose of caffeine and some vitamins.
+The supplement contains 10 nootropics, a very high dose of caffeine, and some useful vitamins.

-After my careful ingredient check, I did expect an energy and motivation boost from this supplement, but for the wrong reasons (I’ll tell you more about it in the next chapter).
+After my careful ingredient check, I did expect an energy boost from this supplement, but for the wrong reasons (I’ll tell you more about it below).